Allan122/allan-s_portfolio_/README.md

 ---

-# Python Projects using Colab/ Jupyter Notebook
+# Python Projects using Jupyter Notebook
 ##### Introduction to Computer Programming
 ## Project 1: Introduction to Computer Programming
 <p>For accessing the project with the dataset in my portfolio, you can refer to or download it from my <a href="https://github.com/Allan122/CompProgram.git"> "GitHub"</a> 🕵🏻.</p>

-This Python project demonstrates mastery of fundamental programming concepts including data types, loops, conditionals, object-oriented programming, and exception han- dling.
+This Python project demonstrates mastery of fundamental programming concepts including data types, loops, conditionals, object-oriented programming, and exception handling.
 Solved 30 questions without errors covering important topics.

 ![Hello World](https://github.com/Allan122/Mentorness/assets/45638226/75df6965-0b69-433a-abef-8dbd30ea0780)